 2. How to tell if a program is 64-bit or 32-bit, using the Task Manager (Windows 7)

 In Windows 7, the process is slightly different than in Windows 10 and Windows 8.1.
 Open the Task Manager by simultaneously pressing the Ctrl + Shift + Esc keys on your keyboard.
 Then, click on the Processes tab.

 In the Processes tab, you see the list of processes that are running at the moment.
 If a program is 32-bit, near its name you should see the text: *32.
 If a program is 64-bit, you only see its name, without *32 at the end.
 In the screenshot below, only one program is 32-bit, and it is highlighted.

 3. How to tell if a program is 64-bit or 32-bit, by analyzing its properties (all Windows versions)

 Another method that works well is to analyze the properties of that program's executable file.
 First, you have to locate the launcher file (*.exe) or one of its shortcuts.

 Right-click on it or press and hold and then select Properties.

 Here, check the "Run this program in compatibility mode for" box, and open the drop-down list.
 If the list starts with Windows Vista, then the application you selected is a 64-bit application.

 If the list starts with Windows 95, then the application you selected is a 32-bit application.

-These are the three easiest methods you can use to figure out whether an application is 64-bit or 32-bit, without installing third party tools.
+These are the most straightforward methods you can use to figure out whether an application is 64-bit or 32-bit, without installing third-party tools.
 Try them out and let us know which is your favorite.
-Also, if you know other methods, don't hesitate to share them via the comments form below.
+Also, if you know other methods, do not hesitate to share them in the comments section below.